federicoambrosino/web-site/_posts/notes/2017-08-06-note-on-simple-eoms-for-edgb-dcs.md

 </div>
 where $$(ab)$$ means that we are symmetrizing (with a factor of 1/2) on those two indices.
 This looks very similar to the expression for EDGB!
-However, the single-dual of Riemann is not divergence-free, so this equation does have third derivatives of the metric.
-The double-divergence, though, does vanish, so there are no fourth derivatives.
+However, the single-dual of Riemann is only manifestly divergence-free on the left two indices, so this equation does have third derivatives of the metric.
+The double-divergence does vanish, so there are no fourth derivatives.

 All of the above calculations are in my notebook